Òscar Gistau

-Òscar Gistau Ferreño (born March 8, 2008) is a Spanish professional footballer who plays as a striker for Segunda Federación club Barcelona Atlètic.
+Òscar Gistau Ferreño (born 8 March 2008) is a Spanish professional footballer who plays as a striker for Segunda Federación club Barcelona Atlètic.

 Early life

 Gistau was born in Salou, Tarragona, Catalonia.

 Career

-Gistau joined the youth academy of Spanish La Liga side Barcelona, where he was regarded as one of the club's most important players.
+Gistau joined the youth academy of F.C.
+Barcelona La Masia side Barcelona, where he was regarded as one of the club's most important players.

 Style of play

 Gistau mainly operates as a striker and has been described as "characteristics include his great aerial game, his powerful shot and a goal-scoring nose".

 Personal life

 Gistau is the son of Spanish footballer Coque Gistau.